kvirc/KVIrc/.github/PULL_REQUEST_TEMPLATE.md

-[//]: # (Enter an issue number below if pull request is a fix, else remove Fixes # before making your submission.)
+[//]: # (If your pull request is a fix to an open issue please add fixes #9999 to the commit comments.)
-Fixes #
+[//]: # (If your proposal involves GUI improvements, add screenshots of before and after to help visualise the proposal on the fly.)
 #### Changes proposed
 -
 -
 -

-[//]: # (If you have write privileges please label your pull request else you could insert a mention prefixed with @GitHub-Username below.)
+[//]: # (If you have write privileges to repository, do label your pull request, else you could insert a mention prefixed with @GitHub-Username below.)